 HCM describes functions that are a fundamental part of the strategic human capital management in a company from applicant tracking and talent to analytics, time, and attendance.
 Additionally, it incorporates performance management, onboarding, and budgeting.

-HRM, contrariwise, comprises HRIS rudiments or features that concentrate on core payroll.
+HRM comprises HRIS elements and features that concentrate on core payroll.
 Also, it includes technology systems that organizations use to manage HR functions, for instance, management reporting, benefits administration, and employee self-service.

 Future of Human Capital Management

 - The future of HCM should expect global growth.

 - Enhancement of analytics especially in job assessment and the hiring process.